Honours Bachelor of Behaviour Analysis Program (S302)

 What you will be studying:

 Applied behaviour analysis (ABA) is a scientific approach to the treatment and understanding of human behaviour.
-This approach can be applied to the entire range of human behaviour (i.e., thoughts, feelings and actions).
+This approach can be applied to the entire range of human behaviour (e.g., thoughts, feelings and actions).
 Research has shown that an evidence-based approach such as ABA is most effective at decreasing problem behaviour and developing a variety of skills.

 The ABA approach involves three main components: